Shoulderstand Pose (Sarvangasana) Themed Yoga Lesson Plan: Free Download

 4 thick blankets (folded neatly), or a bolster to go under the shoulders.

-A strap to help gather and hold upper arms (just above elbow) that is pre-measured to be shoulders’ distance apart.
-They will have to put this on once they are partway up into the pose, and take it off before they come out.
+A strap to help gather and hold upper arms (just above the elbow) that is pre-measured to shoulder’ distance apart.
+They will have to put this on once they are partway up into the pose and take it off before they come out.

 You don’t want your students to crash down to the floor.
 A block or two is needed to support your student’s back before they go up and when they come out.
 You can also use 3 or 4 folded blankets.
 Or you can use a bolster.

 Shoulderstand Pose With Hips On Blocks Modification

 The safest way to get the benefits of the pose without the possibility of damaging neck ligaments is to place your hips on blocks.
 Make blocks available to students in your yoga class, and recommend that they get two blocks of their own.
 It’ll be a great investment for their health.
 Because the body isn’t at a 90-degree angle, the pressure is taken off the neck, which makes this modification a very attractive one to give to students.

 Shoulderstand Pose With Chair, Bolster, Blankets & Wall Modifications

 Half Shoulderstand Pose

 If you have a fairly experienced Yogi in your class who isn’t ready for full shoulderstand, and doesn’t want to use any props (blankets aren’t a prop, they are absolutely needed to prevent injury), then demonstrate Half Shoulderstand for them.
 Then, closely observe their technique.